 - member of a diplomat’s staff or household

 - member of visiting armed forces

-You also should not have broken any UK immigration laws (for example living illegally in the UK).
+You also should not have broken any UK immigration laws.

 Time you’ve spent outside the UK

 - spent more than 270 days outside the UK during the 3 years before your application